Vyral/base-template/_posts/2018-10-09-what-a-mortgage-expert-has-to-say-about-the-most-common-lending-questions.md

 **“Where are interest rates headed?”**

 Interest rates are going to rise.
 The question is where they will stop.
 Of course, this doesn’t mean they will rise forever.
+Although, if you're looking in to an FHA loan, their rates can be more forgiving if your credit score isn't the best.
+FHA loans typically don't raise as much as conventional loans do in respect to credit scores.
 And in addition to that point, it’s also important to realize that the Fed’s decision to raise rates isn’t specifically in regards to 30-year fixed mortgages.
 In fact, there are even instances when a rise in the federal funds rate may lead to a drop in 30-year mortgage rates.&nbsp;

 If you would like to speak about these or any other questions in greater detail with Jason, feel free to give him a call at (815) 838-6613 or send him an email at <a href="mailto:jzimmer@parlaymortgage.com" target="_blank">jzimmer@parlaymortgage.com.</a> If you'd like to get instant access to a personlized mortgage calculate, you can download his app <a href="http://jasonzimmer.mortgagemapp.com/" target="_blank">here.</a>